RiftValleySoftware/RVS_PersistentPrefs/README.md

 Subclasses will also establish "allowed" keys, and can do things like translate the stored values into [Key-Value Observer](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift) properties, so you can set up a completely "codeless" connection between user interface and stored preferences.

-It also allows you to have an "implicit" global state that is accessed by simply instantiating an instance of a subclass of RVS_PersistentPrefs.
-You can also associate a "top-level key" to instances, and maintain multiple sets of persistent preferences.
+This class you to have an "implicit" global state that is accessed by simply instantiating a subclass, and you can associate "top-level keys" to instances, to maintain multiple sets of persistent preferences.

 REQUIREMENTS
 -